GSecurity1979/Notes/README.md

 I give my dad half my pension, 100 eur for bills and 50 eur for tobacco and I buy everything else I need for myself, like clothes and food, but my shirts, like 6 of them seem to be missing.
 It also seems someone is stealing tobacco and coffee capsules, and sometimes food I buy.
 I live with my dad in fear of ending up handicapped and raped because I can't afford a place of my own.
 I seem to constantly have a black eye but don't remember who punched me.

+I end up repaying bank debt for years, then accidentally find out I already repaid it, but ended up a year longer paying it, since nobody gave me the papers I needed.
+I end up refunded, and buy a 4k tv and a new pc with the money I got back.

+My dad seems to be taking money city of zadar was giving to me for firewood and easter, and buys me a bag of potato chips each time he makes a profit at my expense, as some sort of reward without telling me he got my money.
+He starts abusing me in every legal way possible, does little mischief to me what he can, but accuses me of doing that to him, and tells everyone how bad of a son I am.
+I conclude he is psycho and email the cops who send 2 cops over but decide not to arrest my dad.
+Dad calls the cops on me too, because I opened front door to see who was in front with a knife in my hand, and I end up taken to hospital where I explain, 100% calm, what happened, but psychiatrist concludes
+I'm agressive because I had a knife when I opened my door and I end up hospitalized for a month.

+Internet isn't a nice place for me.
+People say I'm rapist, pedo, terorrist, everything disgusting possible, and I can't tell if they mean it or are joking, or simple want to slander me because somebody hired them to do so.
+Everywhere I go, I seem to end up analysed, my behaviour sorted out and judged upon by strangers.
+Everyone seems to live in some sort of delusion I am alien or god or god knows what, and that they are in some big brother or something, but it honestly looks like organized crime to me, with people paid by bad guys to spread some sort of narrative.
+I can't get even my own brain in order, let alone sort out my life or what's happening in the world, but people either think it's my fault, or that
+I will fix all world issues magically or they think putting that kind of thing on my shoulders will either heal me or break me.
+Truth is, my illness isn't fixable, and what I actually want is for bad guys to end up in prison or dead.
+And yes, I mean my dad too.
+My life went beyond repair after I was 4yo, I don't understand why the torture and why everyone seems to think torturing me will help me recover.
+Both those psychologists and their accomplices belong in prison for molesting a mentally ill person.
+Since I'm still alive after everything you can guess I'm a mule, it's not these assholes torture that helped me with anything.